 Deutsche Bahn has received the seal of approval from the Science-Based Targets initiative (SBTi).
 This serves as scientific recognition of a simple fact: With our policies to reduce greenhouse gas emissions, DB has assumed responsibility for demonstrating that it is possible to meet the Paris Climate Agreement's target.

-Deutsche Bahn is again among the top three percent in the rail transport sector in EcoVadis's 2022 rating.
-In addition, we were awarded a gold medal for our sustainability performance for the first time.
-Compared to the previous year, we were able to improve our score by seven points to now 68 points (as of July 2022).
+Deutsche Bahn is again among the top two percent in the rail transport sector in EcoVadis's 2023 rating.
+For our sustainability performance we were awarded a silver medal.
+Compared to the previous year, we were able to maintain our score at the high level of 68 points (as of July 2023).
 The objective of the EcoVadis Corporate Social Responsibility (CSR) rating is to measure the quality of a company’s CSR management system through its policies, actions and results.

 The assessment focuses on 21 CSR criteria in four areas: environment, labor and human rights, ethics, and sustainable procurement.
 The overall EcoVadis score (0–100) reflects the quality of a company's CSR management system at the time of assessment.

-In the ISS ESG Corporate Rating, we as Deutsche Bahn received a C+ rating and maintained Prime status.
-The Group also has a decile rank of 1 (as of December 1, 2021).
+In the ISS ESG Corporate Rating, we as Deutsche Bahn received a B- rating and maintained Prime status.
+The Group also has a decile rank of 1 (as of September 2023).
 The ISS ESG Corporate Rating indicates companies' sustainability performance in three areas: environmental, social and governance (ESG) criteria.
 Around one-third of the rating criteria are entirely industry-specific.

 The ESG Corporate Rating uses a twelve-level grading system from A+/4.00 to D-/1.00.
 The rating has an absolute best-in-class approach.
 Prime status is awarded to companies that meet or exceed ISS ESG's defined sustainability requirements, the prime threshold, for a specific industry.
 In addition to the overall rating, the decile rank indicates performance relative to the industry.
 A decile rank of 1 indicates high relative performance, while a 10 indicates low relative performance.